 Common misconceptions

 “Zoxide will mess up my muscle memory.”
-It won’t if you let it replace cd entirely.
-The problem comes from running z and cd side by side and switching based on whether you “think” zoxide knows the directory.
+It won’t, if you let it replace cd entirely.
+Trouble starts when you run z and cd side by side and switch based on whether you “think” zoxide knows the directory.
 Pick one, use it always, and your hands adapt within a week.

 “Zoxide needs to index my whole filesystem.”
-No. Zoxide only records directories you actually visit.
+No. Zoxide records only directories you visit.
 The database grows as you work, not up front.
-On a fresh install, zoxide knows nothing and stays out of your way until you’ve visited a few places.
+On a fresh install, zoxide starts empty and stays out of your way until you’ve visited a few places.

 “Zoxide is just another cd alias.”
 The frecency ranking is the whole point.
 Without the ranking, it would be a worse tab-completer.
 With the ranking, it predicts where you want to go from a fragment that would be ambiguous to any other tool.